ServiceStack/ServiceStackVS/docs/angular-spa.md

 #### Karma tests

-This task runs your tests configured in the `karma.conf.js` file.
-The template by default runs the tests once using **PhantomJS** as the browser.
-If you want to have Karma running and watching your files as you code, this can be changed by switching the `singleRun` flag in the Grunt configuration:

-    karma: {
-            unit: {
-                configFile: 'tests/karma.conf.js',
-                singleRun: false,
-                browsers: ['Chrome'],
-                logLevel: 'ERROR'
-            }
-        }
+A simple Karma-Jasmine configuration is also provided with this template using a preconfigured `karma.conf.js` file.
+Any runner can be used to run these tests, for example the [Karma Test Adapter](https://github.com/MortenHoustonLudvigsen/KarmaTestAdapter) extension.

 #### 01-package-server

-To keep the packaging of your server self-contained within Grunt, this task performs the following tasks to get all the required server components staged in the `wwwroot` folder:
+To keep the packaging of your server self-contained within Gulp, this task performs the following tasks to get all the required server components staged in the `wwwroot` folder:

  - Restore NuGet packages
  - Release build